happyplan/happyplan/README.md

     │   │   ├── _styles                 // CSS
     │   │   │   ├── _font-icons.scss    // Used if you use grunt-webfont (svg-to-font tool), do not edit it
     │   │   │   └── style.scss          // Where you put all your styles
-    │   │   ├── _svg-to-fonts           // SVG transformed into fonts
+    │   │   ├── _glyphicons           // SVG transformed into fonts
     │   │   └── fonts                   // Fonts
     │   └── medias                      // Content elements like videos, images, audios ├── .bowerrc                        // Where you define your options for bower